 Articulating social and environmental policy for sustainable development: practical options in Latin America & the Caribbean

-The first meeting of the Forum of the Countries of Latin America and the Caribbean on Sustainable Development will take place in Mexico City on 26-28 April 2017 at the Secretariat of Foreign Affairs of Mexico.
+The first meeting of the Forum of the Countries of Latin America and the Caribbean on Sustainable Development was held in Mexico City from 26 to 28 April 2017 at the Secretariat of Foreign Affairs of Mexico.

-This multistakeholder forum will bring together Latin American and Caribbean governments members of the forum, members of parliament, the United Nations System, financial Institutions and Development Banks, regional and subregional integration organizations, civil society, the private sector and academia.
+This multi-stakeholder forum brought together Latin American and Caribbean governments members of the forum, members of parliament, the United Nations System, financial Institutions and Development Banks, regional and subregional integration organizations, civil society, the private sector and academia.

-On the occasion of the Forum, the UNDP-UN Environment Poverty-Environment Initiative Latin America and the Caribbean Programme will launch a new report 'Articulating social and environmental policy for sustainable development: practical options in Latin America and the Caribbean'.
+On the occasion of the Forum, the UNDP-UN Environment Poverty-Environment Initiative Latin America and the Caribbean Programme launched a new report 'Articulating social and environmental policy for sustainable development: practical options in Latin America and the Caribbean'.